Which Scatterplot Shows the Weakest Negative Linear Correlation?

 4. Estimate the line of best fit

 Grab a mental ruler.
-In real terms, if you can place the line so that most points sit close to it, the correlation is stronger.
-In real terms, draw (in your head) a line that seems to capture the middle of the points.
+Draw (in your head) a line that seems to capture the middle of the points.
+That's why if you can place the line so that most points sit close to it, the correlation is stronger.
 If the line feels forced, the correlation is weak.

 5. Quick mental calculation (optional)